The Global Solutions to Cartan's Realization Problem: -integrability

 \subsection{Obstructions to $G$-integrability}

 Let $A\to X$ be a $G$-principal algebroid.
-Obviously, for $A$ to be $G$-integrable, it must be integrable.
+Obviously, for $A$ to be $G$-integrable it must be integrable.
 So as first obstructions to $G$-integrability we have the well-known integrability obstructions for a Lie algebroid (\cite{CrainicFernandes}).
-It will be useful to recall briefly their description.
+It will be useful to recall them.

 First, given a Lie algebroid $A\to X$, for each $x\in X$ there is a group morphism, called the {\bf monodromy morphism} at $x$: